-- 6.11 An alleged breach of the Code of Conduct which is being dealt with via Route B will be notified to the Management Committee, normally by the Chair or Secretary, within seven working days, either of occurring or of receipt of the complaint.
-The notice (which should be confidential) will not describe the detail of the complaint and will set out the proposed arrangements for investigation, including who will conduct the investigation and which members of the Management Committee are responsible for its oversight. - 6.12 The appointment of an external Investigator (when it is decided to be the appropriate response) should be approved by the committee members responsible for overseeing the investigation. - 6.13 An internal investigation (when it is decided to be the appropriate response) will be carried out by at least two and not more than three Members of the Management Committee who are not responsible for overseeing the investigation.
-In selecting the committee members, we will seek to ensure that the investigators represent the profile of the Management Committee.
+- 6.11 Leave of absence is recommended when a complaint is being investigated, and is especially important in cases where the complaint raises serious issues.
+Where a complaint is being investigated that relates to a number of GBMs, there may be practical issues to consider for example forming and maintaining a quorum.
+However, if this is a consideration, there are likely to be significant governance issues that require to be managed and seeking legal advice and/or specialist help is recommended in these circumstances.
+The Committee must record any decision to grant any leave of absence or not grant a leave of absence. - 6.12 An alleged breach of the Code of Conduct which is being dealt with via Route B will be notified to the Committee, normally by the Chair or Secretary, within seven working days, either of occurring or of receipt of the complaint.
+The notice (which should be confidential) will not describe the detail of the complaint and will set out the proposed arrangements for investigation, including who will conduct the investigation (if known) and which members of the Committee are responsible for its oversight. - 6.13 The appointment of an external Investigator (when it is decided to be the appropriate response) should be approved by the Committee Members responsible for overseeing the investigation. - 6.14 An internal investigation (when it is decided to be the appropriate response) will be carried out by at least two and not more than three Members of the Committee, who are not responsible for overseeing the investigation.
+In selecting the Committee Members, we will seek to ensure that the investigators represent the profile of the Committee. - 6.15 Existing and former members of the GB may be identified as being able to contribute relevant information to an investigation: the Code of Conduct requires current and former GBMs to contribute to an investigation and a failure to co-operate (by either the subject of a complaint or a GBM asked to contribute) would, itself, constitute a breach of the Code.
+Former members of the GB who left more than a year before the complaint is made should not, usually, be approached.